MISP/misp-objects/README.md

 * [objects/elf-section](objects/elf-section/definition.json) - Object describing a section of an Executable and Linkable Format (ELF).
 * [objects/email](objects/email/definition.json) - An email object.
 * [objects/file](objects/file/definition.json) - File object describing a file with meta-information.
+* [objects/geolocation](objects/geolocation/definition.json) - A geolocation object to describe a location.
 * [objects/ip-port](objects/ip-port/definition.json) - An IP address and a port seen as a tuple (or as a triple) in a specific time frame.
 * [objects/passive-dns](objects/passive-dns/definition.json) - Passive DNS records as expressed in [draft-dulaunoy-dnsop-passive-dns-cof-01](https://tools.ietf.org/html/draft-dulaunoy-dnsop-passive-dns-cof-01).
 * [objects/pe](objects/pe/definition.json) - Portable Executable (PE) object.